sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 ## From Software Applications to Hardware

 - Application software (Apps) enters into system software which converts the apps into binary language to be understood by hardware.
-- Major components of system software are operating system, compiler and assembler.
+- Major components of system software are operating system, compiler, and assembler.

 <img width="811" alt="1" src="https://github.com/sukanyasmeher/sfal-vsd/assets/166566124/d4ed9a15-c832-425f-8912-366cfc5ee863">